Blokje5/argo-workflows-demo/README.md

 In this example you can see the DAG syntax.
 Dependencies are explicitly declared (like e.g. Airflow) between the different steps.
 In this case Start will run first, followed by Sebulba and Anakin in parallel.
 Finish will run last, after Anakin and Sebulba have completed.

+Also note the usage of the `tasks` reference in the template variables.
+This is metadata passed in by Argo about the completion of previous tasks, in this case used to determine when previous containers started and finished.

 Now let's see the same example but with the Steps syntax:

 ```yml